MohamedAbdEl-Rauof/E-Commerce-Platform/README.md

 > password : HIHICaptain@gmail.com
 >
 >
-> handle the ui & material ui and light and dark mood
-> handle the functionality
-> loading for each page
-> enhance the performance and seo and asscecaplity and best practice
->

 > this is two page the first when user select on categories , send to the product page as context api , to open it ,
 > changethis struttre , when the user select on category , send the nameof this caegory in url , then open the info of
 > this product in another page , take care , make the struture withe material ui and handle the light ad dark page using